simonasr/benchmarketing/redbench/README.md

 ### Docker Compose Setup

-See `compose-example.yaml` for a complete setup with Redis, Grafana, and Prometheus.
+See `compose-example.yaml` for a complete controller/worker setup with Redis, Prometheus, and Grafana.

 ### CI/CD